tamirverthim/Web-K/README.md

 Main usecase - pure Java web view component.
 Not intended to be used as standalone web browser (at leas at this moment).

 ### JavaScript runtime
 JavaScript APIs implementation based on [WHATWG DOM](https://dom.spec.whatwg.org/) and [WHATWG HTML](specification).
 It is currently very limited.
+Exapmple of supported library: [ChartJS](http://www.chartjs.org/).

 ##### List of supported browser JS APIs
 * HTMLCanvasElement